 It’s the time we have to spend assuring men that we know they’re not all like this.
 Again.
 And feeling equal parts sad and angry that it will take a whole chorus of us to explain it because one woman’s words have never been enough, and in these moments, his feelings are more important than the shit we’ve lived with and the shit we’re still reeling from.
 We have to press pause to explain that we know it’s not all men.
 We have to hold off on what we’re trying to say about abuse and assault and sexism — that’s pretty fucking important by the way — to massage a man’s feelings.
 Again.

-It’s the fact that when the Weinsteins (and Cosbys and Kavanaughs) of the world are exposed, we still have to moderate our tone and keep our emotions in check or we’ll be labelled with the female malady of hysteria.
+It’s the fact that when the Weinsteins (and Cosbys and Kavanaughs) of the world are exposed, we still have to moderate our tone and keep our emotions in check or we’ll be labeled with the female malady of hysteria.

 It’s the deafening silence of every man who doesn’t call out another guy for the rape joke, or the office banter about the new girl, or the locker-room talk.
 Because every time you laughed or didn’t call him out or didn’t step in to intervene you became an enabler.
 Your silence makes you complicit.
 Do better.